Invitation to Submit

 The Journal does not publish manuscripts describing program evaluations or assessments.
 Manuscripts of this type will not be forwarded for peer review.

-Readers include educators with a wide range of research backgrounds; therefore, all statistical material should be presented as clearly and succinctly as possible.
-It is important that all relevant methodological information is included in the Method section; however, the article focus should be on the findings, the significance of those findings, and their implications for practice, policy, and/or future research.
+Readers include educators with diverse research backgrounds.
+Therefore, all findings should be presented as clearly as possible.
+It is important that all relevant methodological information is included in the Method section.
+In addition, the manuscript should clearly articulate the findings, the significance of those findings, and their implications for theory, practice, policy, and future research.
+Please see the latest edition of the Publication Manual of the American Psychological Association (APA) for additional guidance on manuscript elements and reporting standards.

-Authors are invited to submit an electronic copy of an original manuscript of 15-20 double-spaced typewritten pages (approximately 3,700 to 5,000 words), accompanied by an abstract of 100-150 words in accordance with the Publication Manual of the American Psychological Association (6th Edition).
-References, tables, and figures should be included in addition to page count noted above.
-Authors' names and institutions should not appear on the manuscript.
+Authors are invited to submit an electronic copy of an original manuscript that is not under review by another journal.
+Manuscripts should be a maximum of 30 double-spaced pages in Times New Roman 12-point font with 1-inch margins, inclusive of references, tables, figures and an abstract of 150 words or less.
+Mansucripts should follow the guidance of the latest edition of the Publication Manual of the American Psychological Association (APA).
+Manuscripts should be appropriately blinded, and authors’ names and institutions should not appear on the manuscript.

 Manuscript submissions are handled online via PeerTrack.
 If you are a first-time user of this system, you will first need to register.
 Once you have created an account, you can upload your manuscript to the Journal's online review system.